sashianl/sample_service/design/link_ws_data_to_sample_in_RE.md

 ### Link data to a sample

-1. Make request to SS with the UPA of the object and the ID of the sample.
+1. Make request to SS with the UPA of the object and the ID (and optionally, version) of the sample.
     * May want a bulk method, especially for linking columns of a matrix to multiple samples.
     * May need to associate metadata with the link, e.g. denoting to which column of a matrix the link refers.